 Students learn about and gain immediate experience with entrepreneurial innovation by generating ideas, projects and business or organization “startups” using the Lean Launch methodology.
-This is a fast-paced, hands-on course using the Business Model Canvas tool to develop clear value propositions for each defined customer segment.
-Students work in teams to complete weekly homework assignments and a final presentation.
-The course meets for the first-half of the semester.
-Graded S/U only; 1 credit. *Registration through the Registrar required.
+This is a fast-paced, hands-on course using the latest tools to develop clear value propositions and well-defined customer segment.
+Students work in teams to complete daily homework assignments and a final presentation.
+1 credit; S/U only. *Registration through the Registrar required.

-Utilizing a case-study approach, students learn details about business and organization finance economics.
-Students further explore the process of planning, testing and developing ideas, projects, businesses and organizations.
-Cases include those developed by teams in Introduction to Innovation as well as cases provided by the instructor; enrollment in IDP 155 is encouraged but not required.
+Utilizing a case-study approach, students explore the process of planning, testing and iterating ideas, projects, businesses and organizations.
+Cases include those developed by teams in IDP 155 as well as cases provided by the instructor; enrollment in IDP 155 is encouraged but not required.
 Students work in teams to complete daily homework assignments and a final presentation.
-The course meets for the second-half of the semester.
-Graded S/U only; 1 credit. *Registration through the Registrar required.
+1 credit; S/U only. *Registration through the Registrar required.